top of page

 Look at this research he shows, published on 31 October 2023, regarding these 'dirty' (Dr Holford's word) drugs:

-I've kept the above image big because it is so damned important, and so heartbreaking for me to realise that our father did take this drug, not only for weeks but for years.
-A canny doctor took him off it when she realised he was likely developing dementia.
+I've kept the above image big because it is so damned important.
+It is heartbreaking for me to realise that our father took this drug, not only for weeks but for years.
+A canny doctor took him off it when she realised, belatedly, that he was likely developing dementia.
 Too late I am afraid.

 This hurts.
-It hurts multiplied by two because osteoporosis is also a side effect from taking this very dirty drug.
+It hurts multiplied by two because, as well as dementia, osteoporosis is also a side effect from taking this very dirty drug.

 But getting back to the positive, to diet.
-I was heartened when he really endeavoured to reduce his sugar and flour intake!
+I was heartened when he really endeavoured to reduce his sugar and flour intake as advised by the nutritionist.
 He wanted to lose the weight around his middle more than anything, and I didn’t blame him.
 He wanted to be able to wear his stylish trousers again!

 A dandy in Darmstadt, May 2018, three years